TranSirius/GCN-pytorch/README.md

 1. Add multiheads to each layers
 2. Dropout is applied not only to the input of each layer, but also to the symmetrically normalized Laplacian matrix in each head
+3. We leverage a GAT style early stop mechanism, which can greatly enhance the performance

 I have conducted experients on Tensorflow.
 It shows that additional dropout mechanism could enhance the performance of the original algorithm to 82% tested on Cora.